Introduction

 Spray this mixture on tiles and walls.
 Tea tree oil is a natural antifungal that helps prevent mildew growth in damp areas.

-Bonus Tip: For a sparkling space that smells fresh too, try quick and easy tips for bathroom shining while boosting your bathroom’s fragrance.
+Bonus Tip: For a sparkling space that smells fresh too, try quick and easy tips for bathroom shining.
+Pair this spray with quick bathroom shining hacks like wiping mirrors with vinegar and newspaper while boosting your bathroom’s fragrance.

 Bedroom and Living Room Remedies